moding-il/bizdoc.core/README.md

     "Axis": "Open"
   }
 }]

 ```

-> Mapping should match the ordinal and types of the _Axes_ declared for the cube in the configuration file.
+> Mapping should match the types and ordinal of the cube _Axes_ declared in the configuration file.

 ##### Mapping scheduled tasks